 Why is Infill Necessary for Artificial Grass?

-Provides Stability - For starters, infill helps keep the turf fibers upright, giving the turf a full and lush appearance.
+For starters, when making the switch from natural grass to a fake lawn, infill helps keep the turf fibers upright, giving the turf a full and lush appearance.
 Without infill to provide support, the turf will gradually become brittle, and the blades will become more likely to break and fray.

-Protects Turf Backing - One of the many things that infill does is it protects the backing of the turf.
+One of the many things that infill does is protects the backing of the turf.
 The backing is what holds the fake grass together and helps retain its shape.
 By having a barrier between foot traffic and the backing, a turf’s life expectancy can be greatly increased.

 Types of Infill for Artificial Turf